Reper2/reper2.github.io/README.md

 # Frosty Volcano Summit
 ![logo](/images/logo.png)

-My website includes a library of all my software (well the ones I've published publicly, I have a few that I keep locally only), lots of customisation features to enhance your experience on the website, a bit of info about me, a handful of keybinds for your accessibility, and a couple of social links you probably didn't know I had.
+My website includes a library of all my publically realeased software, lots of customisation features to enhance your experience on the website, a bit of info about me, a handful of keybinds for your accessibility, Easter eggs to find and collect, and a couple of social links.

 ## Easter Eggs!
 [26.5.0 Beta]
 ![eggbox](/images/hidden_block.png)